micbia/BashScriptCollection/README.md

 # BashScriptCollection
-Collection of different bash script for different EoR simulation for different HPC.
+Collection of different bash script for different EoR and N-body simulation for different HPC.